 As with many organizations, Rise Against Hunger tackles several technology challenges, not the least of which center around data privacy, security and compliance.
 And as Rise Against Hunger onboards more volunteers, attracts more donors and serves more communities, these data challenges will only intensify.
 To list only a few, Rise Against Hunger needs:

-In Splunk, Rise Against Hunger found a partner that has a partner with a flexible platform that would enable the organization to embrace the power of data-driven insights.
+In Splunk, Rise Against Hunger found a partner that has a flexible platform that would enable the organization to embrace the power of data-driven insights.
 And perhaps even more importantly, this data will enable Rise Against Hunger to identify those beneficiaries who are in the greatest need of life-saving meals.

 “The interactive value of Splunking the data is a fantastic addition to the organization,” says Sheryl Gustafson, Rise Against Hunger’s director of technology solutions and services.
 “The ability to see insights like that from technology can really energize the organization.”